max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 2. **Close enclosure:**
    - Gently press front and back together
-   - You should feel/hear snaps as the case closes
+   - You should feel/hear snaps as the case closes#not snaps, but make sure the back cover sit flush in the front case#

 3. **Install M3 screws:**
-   - Use 2x M3 x 8mm hex screws
+   - Use 2x M3 x 8mm hex screws#4 M2 x 5mm flat head screws#
-   - Screw into the M3 heat set inserts (from Step 10)
+   - Screw into the M3 heat set inserts (from Step 10)#M2#
    - Tighten with hex driver (do not over-tighten)

 4. **Final inspection:**